ssingh484/RTES_Project/docs/TUTORIAL.md

     rodrigoalveslima/buzzblog:benchmarkcontroller_v0.1
 ```

-This experiment will take approximately 30 minutes.
-The results will be in a
+This experiment will take approximately 30 minutes to finish.
+The results will
-directory named `BuzzBlogBenchmark_[%Y-%m-%d-%H-%M-%S]` located in the home
+be in a directory named `BuzzBlogBenchmark_[%Y-%m-%d-%H-%M-%S]` located in the
-directory.
+home directory.
 An example of this directory can be found in `docs/sample`.

 After the experiment is complete, compress that directory:
 ```